turlodales/Spinsettings-2/README.md

 - [x] iOS 10
 - [ ] iOS 11
 - [ ] iOS 12
-- [ ] iOS 13
-- [ ] iOS 14
-- [ ] iOS 15

-my plain is to make a working verson of SpinSettings for ios 11.0 to 12.0
+my plain is to make a working verson of SpinSettings 2 for ios 11.0 to 12.5.5 for ios 13 or above see SpinSettings 3

 why am i putting is on github: